shanel/cryptonymo.us/_posts/2009-05-05-jekyll-vs-marley.markdown

-There's another review on [oiledmachine.com](http://www.oiledmachine.com/posts/2008/12/27/overview-of-jekyll--a-static-site-generator-written-in-ruby.html) if you want to know more and and port called [hyde](http://github.com/lakshmivyas/hyde/), for those who prefer python.
+There's another review on [oiledmachine.com](http://www.oiledmachine.com/posts/2008/12/27/overview-of-jekyll--a-static-site-generator-written-in-ruby.html) if you want to know more and a port called [hyde](http://github.com/lakshmivyas/hyde/), for those who prefer python.